-All staff have a key role to play in identifying concerns early and in providing help for children.
+All staff have a key role to play in identifying concerns and in providing help for children.
 To achieve this, they will:

-- Provide a safe environment in which children can learn. - Establish and maintain an environment where children feel secure, are encouraged to talk and are listened to. - Ensure children know that there are adults in the school who they can approach if they are worried or have concerns. - Plan opportunities within the curriculum for children to develop the skills they need to assess and manage risk appropriately and keep themselves safe. - Know how to respond to a pupil who discloses harm or abuse following training of 'Working together to Safeguard Children', and 'What to do if you are worried a child is being Abused' (2015). - Report their concerns to the DSL immediately and on that day if they are worried a child is being abused and record their concerns on the "Create a Concern" page on the Safeguard software (a security child protection computer based programme).
-If the DSL is not contactable immediately, a Deputy DSL should be informed. - Be prepared to refer directly to the MASH and the police if appropriate, if there is a risk
+- Provide a safe environment in which children can learn. - Establish and maintain an environment where children feel secure, are encouraged to talk and are listened to. - Ensure children know that there are adults in the school who they can approach if they are worried or have concerns. - Plan opportunities within the curriculum for children to develop the skills they need to assess and manage risk appropriately and keep themselves safe.

-- of significant harm and the DSL or their Deputy is not available. - Inform the Headteacher if the disclosure is an allegation against a member of staff, supply staff or volunteer. - Provide support for children subject to Early Help, Child in Need or Child Protection that is in keeping with their plan. - Treat information with confidentiality but never promising to "keep a secret". - Have an understanding of Early Help and be prepared to identify and support children who may benefit. - Liaise with other agencies that support pupils and provide early help. - Know who the DSL and Deputy DSL are and know how to contact them. - Have an awareness of the role of the DSL, the schools Child Protection & Safeguarding Policy, Staff Behaviour Policy (Code of Conduct) Policy, Safe Working Practices Code of Conduct, and procedures relating to the safeguarding response for children who go missing from education. - All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children and that the Data Protection Act 1998 and General Data Protection Regulations are not a barrier to sharing information where a failure to do so would place a child at risk of harm.
-There is a lawful basis for child protection concerns to be shared with agencies who have a statutory duty for child protection.
-See below for guidance:
+- Attend training to be aware of, and alert to the signs of abuse. - Maintain an attitude of "it could happen here" with regards to safeguarding. - Know how to respond to a pupil who discloses or alleges harm or abuse following training of 'Working together to Safeguard Children' (2018), and 'What to do if you are worried a child is being Abused' (2015). - Report their concerns to the DSL immediately and on that day if they are worried a child is being abused and record their concerns.
+If the DSL is not contactable immediately, a Deputy DSL should be informed. - Be prepared to refer directly to the MASH and the police if there is a risk of significant harm and the DSL or their Deputy is not available. - Follow the allegations procedures and inform the Headteacher if the disclosure is an allegation against a member of staff, supply staff or volunteer or is a low level concern. - Follow the procedures set out by the Merton Children's Safeguarding Partnership and take account of guidance issued by the Department for Education. - Treat information with confidentiality but never promising to "keep a secret". - Understand Early Help and be prepared to identify and support children who may benefit. - Know who the DSL and Deputy DSL are and know how to contact them. - Have an awareness of the role of the DSL, part 1 and annex B of Keeping Children Safe in Education 2021, the schools Child Protection & Safeguarding Policy, Staff Behaviour Policy (Code of Conduct), School Behaviour Policy, and procedures relating to the safeguarding response for children who go missing from education. - All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children and that the Data Protection Act 1998 and General Data Protection Regulations are not a barrier to sharing information where a failure to do so would place a child at risk of harm.
+There is a lawful basis for child protection concerns to be shared with agencies who have a statutory duty for child protection. - All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing.
+However, staff are aware that matters relating to child protection and safeguarding are personal to children and families, in this respect they are confidential and the Headteacher or DSLs will only disclose information about a child to other members of staff on a need-to-know basis. - Staff should know how to manage the requirement to maintain an appropriate level of confidentiality.
+This means only involving those who need to be involved, such as the DSL (or a deputy) and children's social care.